DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>As the keep shrinks behind you, the chains of the two gate towers shriek and groan, rusted machinery grinding as it slowly heaves the drawbridge back into the air.
 The carriage rounds a bend in the road—and the sound of the drawbridge slamming shut echoes through the mountains.
 </div>

 ***Milestone.*** Dining with Strahd and vanquishing Varushka completes a story milestone.
-When the players depart Ravenloft, award each player 5,500 XP.
+When the players depart Ravenloft, award each player 4,000 XP.
 Award each player an additional 500 XP if they reunited Varushka with Katarina’s necklace and retrieved Varushka’s hidden cache.

-> [!tip] **You've Reached the End of the Mists**
-> You’ve reached the end of the current public release of the _Curse of Strahd: Reloaded_ guide.
->
-> To get a sneak peek at drafts for [[Arc P - Ravenloft Heist]], as well as additional outlines and notes for _**Act III: The Broken Land**_ and the remainder of the adventure, support the guide by joining the author’s [Patreon](https://www.patreon.com/DragnaCarta).